01 May 2009 (Friday) - Go (Back) To Jail

 I took my car for its MOT after work today.
 I’ve had it nearly a year – time flies.
 It’s due a service as well, which will cost a small fortune.
 I reminded the nice man that I’ve been paying monthly into a policy they offer, and the nice man said that it would all be OK – that would cover the cost.
 I’ve worked out that I’ve only paid in half the amount they quoted for the service.
 But if they don’t notice, I won’t tell them.
 Isn’t it always the way – you fork out a packet on a new front door for the house, totally forgetting the car service is due.

-watched the fish.
-Rivers are certainly cleaner these days then when I was a
+the fish.
+Rivers are certainly cleaner these days then when I was a lad.
+When

-lad.
-When younger, all the streams and brooks were full of rubbish and
+younger, all the streams and brooks were full of rubbish and supermarket

-supermarket trolleys and polluted with oil.
-When younger I would regularly
+trolleys and polluted with oil.
+When younger I would regularly venture into

 there would be abandoned prams, bikes and petrol cans.
 Even when we moved to

 Over on Beer in the Evening I (and another chap) would seem to have caused some offence.
 Apparently I was rather scathing about a local pub.
 I won’t say which one it was for fear of causing any more upset, but let’s just say that given two pubs next door to each other, one serving five fine ales, and the other serving “relaxed gentlemen” who only know one word (yes – it *does* begin with the letter “F”), which one would you avoid?

 Seeing it was a nice evening, me and ‘er indoors TM took our bikes out for a quick once round the block.
 “The block” is slowly getting bigger…..

 07 May 2009 (Thursday) - Walking to Work (And Back Again)